-(French, November 15, 1910–August 10, 1988) was born as Marcel Masson in the Loire Valley, France.
-His carpenter father saw Blanchard’s early talent as an artist and sent him to a school in Blois to study Drawing.
+(French, born November 15, 1910–died August 10, 1988) was born Marcel Masson in the Loire Valley in France.
+His carpenter father saw Blanchard’s early talent as an artist, and sent him to a school in Blois to study drawing.
 The artist later attended the École des Beaux-Arts de Rennes.
 In 1932, Blanchard went on to study at the École des Beaux-Arts in Paris, where he began to explore his love of city life.
 In 1939, Blanchard was called to serve in World War II.
-After the end of the war in 1942, he returned to making art.
+After the end of the war, he returned to making art.

 won the Premier Grand Prix at a competition at the Café de la Paix.